prattik-wav/Grade-12-projects/README.md

-Leaderboard,settings,commentary features along with multi-user support Game starts with a tutorial custom concepts like one/two rule and win rate calc introduced 1500~ lines of code with 6 classes and 3 individual functions used
+Leaderboard,settings,commentary features along with multi-user support Game starts with a tutorial custom concepts like one/two rule and win rate calc introduced 1500~ lines of code with 6 classes consisting of 45+ functions and 3 individual functions used
 - Prattik